WecoAI/nanoGPT/additional_instructions.md

 # Optimizing Kernels

-This document outlines the strategy to improve speedup by writing fused and optimized CUDA/Triton/PyTorch kernels using a single-file implementation.
+This document outlines the strategy to improve speedup by writing fused and optimized in-line CUDA/Triton/PyTorch kernels using a single-file implementation.

 ## Goal